Equality Act 2010 Disability and the DDA

 The Equality Act 2010 encompasses the requirements of the previous DDA.
 Find discussion and compliance information about the Disability Discrimination Act DDA and the current Equality Act 2010.
 The Equality Act applies to all employers and everyone who provides a service to the public, except the Armed Forces.
 It is a law designed to end discrimination against disabled people.

 It also meets the needs of small to medium sized businesses because it is flexible enough to take account of your business’s individual circumstances.
-This section covers all areas of disability compliance.
+This section covers all areas of disability compliance including products and services to help your business or building meet the needs of all disabiities.
 For DDA/Equality Act compliance services such as access audits see the link below.

 Disability Discrimination Act (DDA) accessibility audit company providing disabled access audits via reasonable adjustment.
 Compliance report specialists.
 Phone for free advice.

 Providing information, advice and assistance to UK businesses and individuals that have a disability discrimination case or potential case against them.